William J. Casey: Nixon & Ford administrations

 He served in the Nixon administration as the chairman of the Securities and Exchange Commission from 1971 to 1973; this position led to his being called as a prosecution witness against former Attorney General John N. Mitchell and former Commerce Secretary Maurice Stans in an influence-peddling case stemming from international financier Robert Vesco's $200,000 contribution to the Nixon reelection campaign.

-He then served as Under Secretary of State for Economic Affairs (1973–1974) and chairman of the Export-Import Bank of the United States (1974–1976).
+He then served as Under Secretary of State for Economic Affairs (1973–1974) and chairman of the Export-Import Bank of the United States (Eximbank) (1974–1976).
 During this era, he was also a member of the President's Foreign Intelligence Advisory Board (1975–1976) and of counsel to Rogers & Wells (1976–1981).

 Return to private work

+Casey returned to private law practice in 1976.
 With Antony Fisher, he co-founded the Manhattan Institute in 1978.
-He is the father-in-law of Owen Smith, Chairman of the Board of Trustees of the Institute of World Politics and Professor Emeritus at Long Island University.
+Casey represented 117 clients from 1976 to 1981.
+Among Casey's clients were the governments of Indonesia and South Korea, which were then military dictatorships.
+Casey would fail to disclose his legal clients and finances from the 1970s to the U.S. Senate during his confirmation hearings to become Director of Central Intelligence.

-Reagan campaign & transition
+Reagan campaign and transition

 As campaign manager of Ronald Reagan's successful presidential campaign in 1980, Casey helped to broker Reagan's unlikely alliance with vice presidential nominee George H. W. Bush.

+Shortly before the final presidential debate on October 28, 1980, the Reagan campaign acquired President Jimmy Carter's briefing papers, classified top secret, that Carter used in preparation for the debate.
+The importance of these documents is still subject to debate, but the leak of campaign papers was not divulged to the public until late June 1983.
+James Baker has claimed that he had received the briefing book from Casey, who vehemently denied this before his death.

+According to Ben Barnes, Casey met with Barnes and former Texas Governor John Connally in September 1980 to discuss Connally's trip to the Middle East.
+During the trip, Connally asked Arab leaders to convey to the Iranian government that Iran should wait to release American hostages until after the election of 1980 was concluded.
+Barnes claimed that Casey discussed with Connally if the Iranians "were going to hold the hostages," possibly corroborating the October Surprise theory.
+The hostages were released minutes after Reagan was inaugurated as president.

-He then served on the transition team following the election.
+Casey then served on the transition team following the election.